nguyenvanduocit/terraform-provider-gdiff/docs/data-sources/commit.md

 page_title: "gdiff_commit Data Source - terraform-provider-gdiff"
 subcategory: ""
 description: |-
-  Sample data source in the Terraform provider gdiff.
+  This data source provides the last commit of a file or folder
 ---

 # gdiff_commit (Data Source)

-Sample data source in the Terraform provider gdiff.
+This data source provides the last commit of a file or folder

 ## Example Usage